CraftAcademy/library-challenge/README.md

 ## As a Library
 In order to loan out books
-I want to only loan out books to persons who are users of the library.
+I want to only loan out books to persons who have valid library cards or accounts.

+## As a Library
+In order to loan out books
+I want users to be able to search for books by keyword.

+## As a Borrower
+In order to check out books
+I want to be able to see what books the library has in its collection.

+## As a Borrower
+In order to check out books
+I want to be able to see if a book is checked out or available.

+## As a Borrower
+In order to check out books
+I want to be able to see when a book that has been checked out will be returned.

+## As a Borrower
+In order to check out books
+I want to be able to have a library card or account.